 - Buy the Airnimal Chameleon Sport now from Airnimal Folding Bikes

 Often referred to as Dutch or sit-up-and-beg bikes, town bikes come in all shapes and sizes, but are generally characterised by an upright riding position and oodles of practical accessories.

-Town bikes are also generally bloody heavy.
-Practicality is the key focus here, with stout, abuse-proof frames and components that are designed to last almost indefinitely being favoured over featherweight, speed-focused performance.
+Town bikes are also generally very heavy.
+Practicality is the key focus here, with stout, abuse-proof frames and components that are designed to last almost indefinitely over featherweight, speed-focused performance.

 The heft and upright position of a town bike can make for a pretty slow ride.
 These bikes are also usually outfitted with an internal gear hub drivetrain with a limited range, making them a bit of a nightmare to get up hills.
 For what they lack in range, however, they more than make up for in fit-and-forget practicality.

 Usually outfitted with full-length mudguards, chainguards, racks or baskets and often even integrated dynamo lighting, town bikes are as practical as it gets, offering true hop-on-and-go convenience that could even go some ways to replacing a car in an urban environment.